 - Military Facility Dogs These specially trained canines are deployed in theater for active military personnel.
 They offer emotional support for servicemen and women dealing with combat stress, home front issues, and sleep disorders.

 - Prison Puppy Program With more service men and women coming home from conflicts needing assistance dog, America's VetDogs needed a new avenue to train and provide dog to meet the increased demand.
-For the last 2 years, the organization has been working with select prison to help raise the dog that will eventually be provided to disabled veterans.
+For the past several years, the organization has been working with select prison to help raise the dog that will eventually be provided to disabled veterans.

 If you are not a veteran or first responder, please reach out to the VetDogs Consumer Service office at 866-282-8047 to learn about your options.